Robust and Efficient Penetration-Free Elastodynamics without Barriers

 The use of linearized distance functions presents another key challenge: if the constraint set is not carefully managed, it may accumulate unnecessary and potentially conflict constraints, making the system overconstrained or even infeasible to solve \cite{li2020incremental}.
 Accordingly, we introduce a novel filtering scheme to avoid adding spatially irrelevant or redundant constraints and a decay mechanism to gradually phase out inactive ones.
 These techniques ensure that the constraint set remains compact and evolves smoothly across iterations, enabling efficient computation and preventing instability or oscillatory behavior in contact resolution.

-To further improve efficiency without compromising accuracy, we employ a termination criterion based on the cumulative TOI, similar to heuristics used in~\cite{wang2023fast,ando2024cubic}.
-Beyond its practical effectiveness, we provide a theoretical guarantee that our method satisfies this criterion with tight tolerance in finite steps while achieving first-order accuracy as a time integrator.
-In practice, our method consistently achieves larger average TOIs compared to IPC (see \S\ref{sec:ablation}), resulting in significantly fewer iterations to satisfy the same accuracy requirement.
+To further improve efficiency without compromising simulation fidelity, we employ a termination criterion based on the cumulative TOI, extending heuristics used in~\cite{wang2023fast,ando2024cubic}.
+With high-level intuition and experimental evidence, we show that our method satisfies this criterion with tight tolerance in finite steps while achieving first-order time integration accuracy.
+In practice, our method consistently achieves larger average TOIs compared to IPC (see \S\ref{sec:ablation}), resulting in significantly fewer iterations to satisfy the same stopping condition.
 As a result, our method also tolerates looser termination thresholds without suffering from the damping artifacts commonly observed in IPC when limiting iteration counts.